Here’s Your Chicago Bears Guide For Home Games

 • No weapons or fireworks

-Really, most of that is common sense.
-So long as these rules are followed, tailgating is not only allowed, it’s encouraged at Soldier Field.
+Most of that is common sense.
+As long as these rules are followed, tailgating is not only allowed but encouraged at Soldier Field.

 Other policies to abide by